HES-XPLAIN/hes-xplain.github.io/docs/notebooks.md

 ### MNIST

-Through this use case, we aim to to show how to use XAI techniques and methods to create an explainable model to classify images from the Sports Image Classification dataset.
+Through this use case, we aim to to show how to use XAI techniques and methods to create an explainable model to classify images from the MNIST dataset.
 We also builds post-hoc explanations to explain the model and its prediction.

 !!! example "MNIST Image Classification"